Nantucket on a budget? It's not totally out of the question. Below you'll find some helpful tips for getting the most for your money.

 If you are traveling light and really want to save money, you might think about checking HI-Nantucket

 OK, maybe you can't eat cheap, but there are affordable options that won't strain your budget.
 Nantucket’s award winning restaurants and world class chefs make for some marvelous dining options, but they can be expensive!
 Take heart, there are plenty of other choices for great food at prices that should fit within your budget.

 restaurants are BYOB, so check before you go.
 You can always pick up a bottle at one of the island's well-stocked liquor

 7. THINGS TO DO FOR FREE OR ALMOST FREE!

 For those watching their budget, the best thing about Nantucket is that there are lots of fun and exciting things to do at little or no cost!

 Probably the best way to save a lot of money is to stay at a hotel or motel on the Cape and then ferry over and back for the day.
 But I really have a hard time recommending it, because once I get to Nantucket, I just don’t want to leave.
 Who wouldn't want to spend every possible moment in paradise?

 How can you pass up a 90 minute sunset sail around the harbor on the 14-seat Endeavor docked at the straight wharf?
 It's BYO cocktails and food.
 Prices vary, but it is worth every penny!

 VHN Travel Trip: Nantucket isn't a "cheap" vacation destination by any means, but there are affordable options that will allow you to experience the best of Nantucket.
 Don't let the fear of high prices keep you away.
 The best things about Nantucket are FREE!

 This is a must-see for all visitors to Nantucket!
 Great gift shop with unique gifts.
+You can order online too!.
 Visit their website for more information.